There are several pathways available for researchers and educators to apply to use Blue Waters for their work.

 National Science Foundation

-At least 80 percent of the capacity of Blue Waters--about 150 million node-hours each year--is available to scientists and engineers across the country through the National Science Foundation's Petascale Computing Resource Allocation program.
-Proposals are due March 10, 2014.
+At least 80 percent of the capacity of Blue Waters—about 150 million node-hours each year—has been available scientists and engineers across the country through the National Science Foundation's Petascale Computing Resource Allocation program.

 University of Illinois at Urbana-Champaign

-A portion of the University of Illinois Blue Waters allocation will be made available to the BLue Waters professors.
-For more details see https://bluewaters.ncsa.illinois.edu/bw-professors.
+A portion of the University of Illinois Blue Waters allocation is being made available to the Blue Waters professors.
+For more details see https://bluewaters.ncsa.illinois.edu/bw-professors

 Great Lakes Consortium for Petascale Computation

 NCSA's industry partners and industry partners of any of the Great Lakes Consortium for Petascale Computation institutions also have opportunities to use Blue Waters.
-To learn more, contact Merle Giles (email@example.com, 217-244-4629) or Evan Burness (firstname.lastname@example.org, 217-244-0642).
+To apply for a Blue Waters industry allocation visit, https://bluewaters.ncsa.illinois.edu/new_account/bwspecialprojects/psp/.